Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Proposed Hybrid Learning Algorithm

-With all the obtained objective and loss functions, the deep neural networks' parameters are finally updated as follows.
+With the policy clipping function, the gradient step update is expected not to exceed certain thresholds so that the training is more stable.
+Next, the classification loss $L_{\phi}(\mathbf{\hat{e}}, \mathbf{l}; \boldsymbol{\varphi})$ is calculated based on (\ref{eq:cross-entropy-loss}) with convolutional network (line 6).
+The deep neural networks' parameters are finally updated as follows.
 The actor network's parameters are updated in (\ref{eq:actor-net-update}) (line 7) where $\alpha_c$ is the learning step size of the actor network and $\nabla$ is the gradient of the function which can be calculated with stochastic gradient decent/ascent algorithms.
 In our paper, we use Adam as the optimizer for all the deep neural networks.
 The critic network's parameters are updated in (\ref{eq:critic-net-update}) (line 8) where $\alpha_c$ is the learning step size and $L_c$ is the critic loss which is defined by: $ L_c(\boldsymbol{\Theta}) = \Big(V(\mathbf{h}_{o}, \mathbf{u}_{o}, \mathbf{\hat{e}}_{o}) - \frac{1}{K}\sum_{k \in \mathcal{K}}Q_{k,o}\Big)^2.$ Finally, the convolutional network's parameters are updated in (\ref{eq:convo-net-update}) (line 9) where $\alpha_n$ is the learning step size.